1.0 oz (30 ml)

-While I’m on a 'do no harm to my hair' kick, I was thrilled to try out a Yarok hair product as the sustainable line is in the process of having all of its 'consciously sourced and responsibly harvested' ingredients certified organic.
-Yarok actually translates to 'green' in Hebrew.
+While I’m on a “do no harm to my hair” kick, I was thrilled to try out a Yarok hair product as the sustainable line is in the process of having all of its “consciously sourced and responsibly harvested” ingredients certified organic.
+Yarok actually translates to “green” in Hebrew.
 The hair care line is 100% vegan and free of alcohol, parabens and sulfates.
-The shine serum ingredient list, a concoction of several oils, is refreshingly short and well thought out.
+The ingredient list for Yarok Feed Your Shine Hair Serum, a concoction of several oils, is refreshingly short and well thought out.
 The serum is made up of sesame (hair shaft moisturizer) coconut (hair softener), wheat germ (natural preservative when mixed in other oils), clary sage (antioxidant essential oil) and petitgrain oils (balances moisture levels).

 What I was surprised to learn, rather inadvertently, is that the oil concoction is capable of preventing one of the worst hair disasters known to humankind; a problem that dimethicone cannot manage - humidity-induced frizz!
 There have been a few days of London-like, bothersome drizzle in New York the past week and once I mastered applying the shine serum sparingly, I couldn’t help but admire my climate-conquering shiny hair.

 Got Questions?
 Contact Us